 Looking (plan) northwest at Taliesin’s living quarters (the part of the building where the architect lived).
+On August 15, 1914, fire destroyed every part of the building you see in the photograph that’s not stone.

 On August 15, 1914, while Frank Lloyd Wright was working in Chicago, a servant named Julian Carlton – for reasons that will probably never be known – murdered seven of nine people at Wright’s Wisconsin home, Taliesin, while they were eating lunch.
 Six out of the seven were murdered with an axe.
 Before/ after/ or while he was doing that (we don’t know), Carlton set fire to Taliesin’s living quarters, pretty much destroying that part of the building down to the stone (that’s why one of the victims, David Lindblom, died from his burns).
 Among those murdered was Wright’s partner, Martha “Mamah” Borthwick (formerly Mrs. Edwin H. Cheney).